Sachin Tendulkar: 1998: Australian competition

+1999: Asian Test Championship, Test matches, and the World Cup

 The inaugural Asian Test Championship took place in February and March 1999, involving India, Pakistan, and Sri Lanka.
-In the first match, between India and Pakistan in Eden Gardens, Tendulkar was run out for nine after colliding with Pakistan bowler Shoaib Akhtar.
-Around 100,000 people came to support India during the initial four days of the tournament, breaking a 63-year-old record for aggregate Test attendance record.
-The crowd's reaction to Tendulkar's dismissal was to throw objects at Akhtar, and the players were taken off the field.
+Around 100,000 attended the first four days of the tournament, breaking a 63-year-old record for aggregate Test attendance record.
+In the first match, between India and Pakistan at Eden Gardens, Tendulkar was dismissed from the match after colliding with Pakistan bowler Shoaib Akhtar.
+The crowd reacted by throwing objects at Akhtar, and the players were taken off the field.
 The match resumed after Tendulkar and the president of the ICC appealed to the crowd; however, further rioting meant that the match was finished in front of a crowd of 200 people.
 Tendulkar scored his 19th Test century in the second Test and the match resulted in a draw with Sri Lanka.
-India did not progress to the final, which was won by Pakistan, and refused to participate the next time the championship was held due to increasing political tensions between India and Pakistan.
+India did not progress to the final, which was won by Pakistan, and refused to participate in the 2001–02 Asian Test Championship due to increasing political tensions between India and Pakistan.

-In the Test against Pakistan at Chepauk in 1999, the first of a two-Test series, Sachin scored 136 in the fourth innings with India chasing 271 for victory.
-However, he was out when India needed 17 more runs to win, triggering a batting collapse, and India lost the match by 12 runs.
-The worst was yet to come as Professor Ramesh Tendulkar, Sachin's father, died in the middle of the 1999 Cricket World Cup.
+In a Test match against Pakistan at Chepauk (Chennai) in 1999, the first of a two-Test series, Tendulkar scored 136 runs on a deteriorating track against a strong Pakistan attack comprising Wasim Akram, Waqar Younis, Saqlain Mushtaq and a young Shahid Afridi, while battling back spams.
+India however lost the match by 12 runs as the last 3 wickets fell for just 4 runs.
+Wisden: "This innings was voted No.5 in Wisden’s Test innings of the decade in our 1990s in Review series".

+Tendulkar's father, Ramesh Tendulkar, died during the 1999 Cricket World Cup.
 Tendulkar flew back to India to attend the final rituals of his father, missing the match against Zimbabwe.
-However, he returned to the World Cup scoring a century (140 not out of 101 balls) in his very next match against Kenya in Bristol.
-He dedicated this century to his father.
+He returned to the World Cup, scoring a century (140 not out of 101 balls) in his very next match against Kenya in Bristol.
+He dedicated the century to his father.